ST ANTHONY’S VS ST BENEDICT’S – A proud SAINTS partnership

 In 2012, Bens were two wickets away from clinching a win at Kotahena thanks to a 10-wicket match bag from Yohan Soysa (7/15 & 3/46).
 Saranga Rajaguru (6/38) and Viraj Deepal (64) performed well for the visitors.

 In 2019, despite a 10-wicket haul from Nimnaka Jayathilake (5/51 & 5/75), the game ended in a draw at Katugastota.
 Maheesh Theekshana (6/63 and 22 & 27) once again delivered the goods for the visitors.
 (SBC 158 & 191; SACK 155 & 70/0).
-In the drawn game in 2020, a 168-run second wicket partnership between Sachin Prabath (107) and Lasitha Werallagama (81) shown like a beacon in the Antonian innings at Kotahena.
-For the hosts, Malinda Perera (5/82) and half-centuries from Pasan Suwahas (60) and Shehan Fernando (67) made their presence felt.
+In the drawn match of 2020 at Kotahena, a brilliant 168-run second-wicket partnership between Sachin Prabath (107) and Lasitha Werallagama (81) stood out as the highlight of the Antonian innings.
+For the hosts, Malinda Perera's impressive 5 for 82, along with half-centuries from Pasan Suwahas (60) and Shehan Fernando (67), made a significant impact.
 (SACK 241 & 70/1, SBC 307/9)

 Asitha Wanninayake's impressive innings of 80 was instrumental in the Antonians' commanding performance in 2022 at Katugastota.
-Despite conceding a 99-run lead in the first innings, the visitors managed to secure a draw, despite losing half their side before reaching parity.
+Despite conceding a 99-run lead in the first innings, the visitors managed to secure a draw, even after losing half their side before reaching parity.
 (SBC 102 & 137/8; SACK 201/7d).
 Twin half-centuries from skipper Lahiru Abeysinghe (73 in 67 balls and 62 in 55 balls) and a match bag of 7-wickets from Kaveesha Piyumal (5/65 & 2/54) were the main performers for the home side in their drawn encounter in 2023 at Katugastota.
 In the second innings, Bens’ fast bowler Dinath Senila reduced the Antonians to 4/5 before skipper Abeysinghe’s belligerent batting took his team to safety.
 (SACK 254 & 132/6d; SBC 188 & 126/4)

 BATTING RECORDS